r4inX/nef-to-jpg/README.md

 # nef-to-jpg
 I forked this repo to add better user-experience and maybe make the process faster.
 Since it took ~10min for 1.9K files.

+## Whats different from the original repo?

+- added a folder-select dialog so the directory is easier accessible
+- added a progressbar for better visualisation of the process
+- .nef Files will get renamed to .NEF so that there is only 1 loop in the code
+- bloated the shit out of this script lmao

 ## Original below

 This Python script converts an entire directory containing nef images to jpg.